TradeControl/tradecontrol.github.io/tutorials/services.md

 cash codes associated with each task enables information from a sales order on one side of the relationship to populate a purchase task (and therefore all of the subsequent processes) on the other side.
 This seamless linking of systems and data sharing capability gives both sides of the exchange a robust trading platform, streamlining processes and eliminating duplication which also prevents potential errors when orders are created manually.
-If this powerful feature is of interest please [let us know]({{ site.url }}/contact) and we can provide more information and support.

 ### Payment Entry